Isaac-Woodard/portfolio/Ideal Gas Simulation/README.md

 - Displaying an ideal Maxwell-Boltzmann probability distribution for the current temperature

 ### Usage
-Install Python and the program should execute in Windows by double-clicking the file.
-The program was written using Python version 3.7.
+In Windows install the latest version of Python and the program should execute by double-clicking the file.
+(Last tested for Python 3.8)